 The Shell Global Helpline is a means to report grievances or any activity that is inconsistent, including human rights violations.
-All employees and contract staff in Shell and for third parties with whom Shell has a business relationship can use the helpline if they observe wrongdoing by a Shell company or employee.
+All Shell employees and contract staff and third parties with whom Shell has a business relationship can use the helpline if they observe wrongdoing by a Shell company or employee.

 In addition, Shell has developed a Whistleblower Policy for Australia.
 The policy has been prepared to meet the requirements under the Australian Corporations Act and the Australian Securities and Investments Commission's guidelines.
 Australia has enacted a legal regime that provides specific protections for those making reports of certain types of wrongdoing (the Australian Whistleblower laws).
-This policy explains these Whistleblower protections, how they will apply in relation to the group of Australian companies that are controlled directly or indirectly by the UK incorporated Shell plc and to Shell Australia's businesses and operations, and how these protections interact with relevant Shell Global Policies.
+This policy explains these Whistleblower protections, how they apply in relation to the group of Australian companies that are controlled directly or indirectly by the UK-incorporated Shell plc and to Shell Australia's businesses and operations, and how these protections interact with relevant Shell Global Policies.

 Allegations of practices running contrary to the Shell Supplier Principles that are raised with us will be investigated and may result in the supplier being required to develop corrective action plans, backed up by onsite audits.
 If corrective action is not undertaken satisfactorily, then Shell can terminate the contract for breach of supplier principles.
 In addition, contracts may be terminated with immediate effect if suppliers breach the Shell General Business Principles.
+On an annual basis, we collect performance data against internal mandatory requirements such as the Shell General Business Principles and our Code of Conduct.
+Senior Shell representatives are required to confirm such performance data where Shell is the operator or has a controlling interest.

 Annually, through our Sustainability Report, we report on what percentage of the countries that we operated in have procedures in place to prevent child labour and forced labour.
-For 2021 we reported 100%.
+For 2022 we reported 100%.